 1. Myth: Red cars are more expensive to insure.

 So, don’t let this myth hold you back.
 If you really want that fire-engine red car, go for it.
-Getting a silver car in the same model is not going to save you any money on your insurance.
-Don’t let car insurance myths hold you back.
+Don’t let car insurance myths get in the way.

 2. Myth: Your car insurance will repair or replace your car if you’re in an accident.

 What’s the truth?
 If your car is damaged, your car insurance will only pay to repair or replace it if you have collision and comprehensive coverage.
-Collision coverage will repair or replace your car if you’re at-fault in an accident.
-Comprehensive coverage will pay to repair or replace your car if something other than an accident (fire, animal strike, vandalism, falling objects like trees) damages it.
+Collision coverage can repair or replace your car if you’re at-fault in an accident.
+Comprehensive coverage can pay to repair or replace your car if something other than an accident (fire, animal strike, vandalism, falling objects like trees) damages it.

 If you only have liability coverage, your insurance will only pay for your legal obligation to the other driver in the accident – their medical bills, lost wages, car repairs or replacement, and so on.
 You would be out of luck when it comes to the repairs to your own car.